Nothing in LA comes easy… you’ll have to hike to it first!

 5. Bridge to Nowhere

-This has to be one of our favorite places in LA, ever!
+This has to be one of our favorite places in L.A.!
 The 5-mile hike can be a bit tiring, but you’ll feel on top of the world once you get to the actual bridge that leads to… nowhere.
 But that’s not completely true considering if you climb below the bridge you’ll find a number of blue swimming holes that scream: “swim in me!”
 If you’re really on the hunt for a good time carve out some extra time to find the secret swing!

 Also published on Medium.